Screen sharing in customer support: uses, benefits, and drawbacks

 • Another difference lies in the technological processes underlying both cobrowsing and screen sharing: while screen sharing involves streaming pixels, cobrowsing involves streaming code, which makes it more lightweight and less data intensive.

-We’ve gone into quite a bit of detail about these differences before, so make sure to check out our cobrowsing vs screen sharing article for more information.
+We’ve gone into quite a bit of detail about these differences before, so make sure to check out our cobrowsing page for more information.

 Uses and benefits of screen sharing in customer support